cvmaxie/portfolio/README.md

 # portfolio
-My personal art portfolio.
+this is my personal art portfolio.
-"Maxolotle" is my web alias for illustration work.
+"maxolotle" is my web alias for illustration work.
 It's a combination of max (my name) and axolotl, which is a mexican amphibian.